Chyo628/2025CSC466-GroupProject/README.md

 ## **4. What has been done.**

--why are they not sufficient
+There are many different wireless channel allocation and different trajectory opitmizations.
+Asking chat gpt these are just some of the
+**Adaptive Channel Division MAC (ACD-MAC)**: This protocol dynamically adjusts the division between control and service channels based on network conditions, enhancing communication performance in high-mobility UAV networks.

+**Non-Orthogonal Multiple Access (NOMA)**: NOMA allows multiple UAVs to share the same frequency band by superimposing signals at different power levels, increasing spectrum efficiency and system capacity.

+**Line-of-Sight (LoS)-Based Allocation**: Channel resources can be allocated based on the probability of establishing a LoS link between UAVs and ground stations, optimizing communication quality.

+**Dynamic Channel Selection**: UAVs can employ dynamic channel selection methods to mitigate interference and jamming, ensuring robust communication links during critical operations.

 ## **5. Expected deliverables.**
-We'll have a simulator for drones that will be capable of testing different protocols and channel allocation for wifi, transmittion.
+We'll have a simulator built with ns3 for drones that will be capable of testing different protocols and channel allocation for wireless networks.

 ## **6. Biweekly Schedule**
 ### week 2: reseach plan